OSHA 10 Hour Training Guide 2026: Online Card, Costs & Rules

 Can I take the OSHA 10 hour training online?

 Yes, OSHA authorizes a limited number of providers to offer the 10 hour and 30 hour courses online.
 This is a convenient option that allows you to complete the training at your own pace over two or more days.
-After finishing, you’ll receive the same official DOL card as you would from an in person class.
+After finishing, you will receive the same official DOL card as you would from an in person class.
 Ready to get your card?
 Get started with online training today.